myunbin/myunbin/README.md

 ### for CV (to be updated.)

 ## 🎓 Education
-* Department Software and Computer Engineering, Ajou University, Mar.2019 ~ Present
+* Department of Software and Computer Engineering, Ajou University, Mar.2019 ~ Present
 * GPA: 4.28 / 4.5, Major GPA: 4.35 / 4.5 (Mar.2019 ~ Dec.2020)

 ## 🏆 Honors and Rewards + Experiences